harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-cpu-hog.md

 ### Multiple EC2 instances

-It specifies multiple EC2 instances that are target in one chaos run.
+It specifies multiple EC2 instances that are targeted in one chaos run.
 Tune it by using the `EC2_INSTANCE_ID` environment variable.

 Use the following example to tune multiple EC2 instances: